 - Krakow: Krakow is Poland's top destination city and enjoys a rich cultural calendar as well as a sprawling historic center that is known for its beauty and activity.
 Krakow has a large student population, which helps the city maintain a youthful vibe.
 Learn more about Krakow's must-see sights to decide what you can't miss.

 - Old Town Warsaw: Old Town Warsaw was resurrected from the ashes of WWII due to the enduring spirit of its community, which rebuilt it brick by brick.
 This World Heritage Site is a testament to Warsovian's undefeated pride in their home city.
-Take a photo tour of Old Town Warsaw to see what you can look forward to.

 - Poland's Black Madonna: The Black Madonna of Czestochowa is the country's most important holy relic and the impetus for regular pilgrimages to the monastery that keeps it safe.
 The icon itself is small, but its reported powers are great.